tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 As part of the Continuous Delivery project I mentioned above, I implemented a barebones interface testing project that uses Selenium WebDriver and Nunit to execute a couple basic tests against a deployed MVC site.
 The raw source code for the project is available on [BitBucket][5].

-_If you haven&#8217;t used Selenium before or are unfamiliar with the Page Object pattern, you can find more information in [this earlier post][6] which covers these topics in depth._
+_If you haven't used Selenium before or are unfamiliar with the Page Object pattern, you can find more information in [this earlier post][6] which covers these topics in depth._

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/interfacetests.png" title="Interface Tests Project" /><br /> MVCMusicStore Interface Tests Project